Sarah Rachel Russell: Mary Borradaile

 Mary Borradaile frequently visited Madame Rachel's beauty shop.
 She was a widow and had a financial income that placed her within the middle-class tax bracket.
-Being considered "prey" among Rachel's predator-like traits meant that she fell victim to the conartist's ploys to steal money from her with fake, hallow promises of beauty and having a youthful presence.
+Being considered "prey" among Rachel's predator-like traits meant that she fell victim to the conartist's ploys to steal money from her with fake, hollow promises of beauty and having a youthful presence.
 Borradaile indulged in Madame Russell's exotic baths and makeup, however was hesitant to splurge larger amounts of money on other expensive services.

 Using careless methods to get what she desired, Russell would do anything for the sake of making profit which also meant harming her customers psychologically and mentally.
 Borradaile had a relationship blooming with a gentleman named Thomas Heron Jones, who was seventh Viscount Ranelagh.
 To damage her reputation as a widower, Russell claimed that Ranelagh wanted to arrange a secret marriage between him and Borradaile.
 This rumor gave her the advantaged to take widowess's inheritance she received from her late husband, which was approximately over $7,000 in US currency.

 During the trial, Borradaile was on the stand as a victim of Russell's fraudulent endeavours and mistreatment.
 However, it was debated if the jury would show remorse or be in favour of her.
 During the court hearings, she was losing respect as a person because of how the jury felt about her role as a consumer and her moral standpoint of spending her late husband's money.
 Using her income from a late marriage partner on goods and services that were not deemed as necessary made Borradaile look incompetent and selfish.
 This sparked the conversation of middle-class women and their role as buyers and those who spend their money on useless services.

 When she was released from clandestine imprisonment in April 1872, Russell started and operated a new beauty business on Duke Street and then later in Great Portland Street.
 1877 marked a decade since she swindled Borradaile of her money and was the year she found another victim that would fall into her trap by the name of Mrs Pearce.
 By the time she was able to sense she was getting scammed, Russell pawned all the family jewels she used as payment to know of and use the "secret" that would make her beautiful forever.
 Pearce took Russell to court in April 1878 and she was convicted a second time, having to serve five years' penal servitude.